axibase/atsd/rule-engine/functions-utility.md

 * `csv`
 * `html`

-The first column in the table contains field names, whereas the second column contains corresponding field values.
+The first column in the table contains field names, the second column contains the corresponding field values.

-Object `o` can be an `Entity` or a `Window` object which can be retrieved as follows:
+Object `o` can be an `Entity` or a `Window` object.
+Retrieve such objects using an applicable function:

 * [`getEntity`](functions-lookup.md#getentity)
 * [`rule_window`](functions-rules.md#rule_window)